jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 - In the folder "addons", you find "h2aFreeplane" with subfolder "scripts".
     - Therein "h2aFreeplane.groovy" is the main script that creates the mindmap nodes, calls the Python executables, etc.
     - The folders "h2aFreeplane_Python-...-executables" contain the prebuilt Python executables "h2aFreeplane_caller" and "h2a_update_from_Freeplane_caller" (with needed packages) for Windows and Linux
-- In the folder "lib", the utility script "H2A_utilityScripts.groovy" is located.
+- In the folder "lib" (not the subfolder, but the main folder on the same level as folder "addons"), the utility script "H2A_utilityScripts.groovy" is located.
 It contains common function that are used in "h2aFreeplane.groovy" and "h2aOpenPdfOnAnnotPage.groovy"
     - It is located in the default script classpath for "lib".
 - In the folder "scripts", "h2aOpenPdfOnAnnotPage.groovy" is located, which enables to open the pdf from an annotation node in the mindmap and directly jump to the page that contains this annotation
     - It is located in the default script search path to automatically add it to Tools -> Scripts -> "H2A Open Pdf On Annot page".
 Thereby it can be run from "child.link.text" via "menuitem" to start it by clicking the gray box in front of each annotation node.